+Form 1.

+Application to Foster A Child.

+Foster Care Placements.

 The Children Act.

-Name of applicant

-Married/single Age
+Address Age

-Tel.
-No -

-Age(s)

-Employment of applicant

-Employment of husband

-Employment of wife

-Other sources of income (e.g. . farm)
+Number of children Employment of applicant Employment of husband Employment of wife Tel.
+No Age(s) Age(s) g. farm)

-• ld/children before?
-(If so, give particulars) -
+Have you ever fostered a child/children before?
+(If so, give particulars)

-- -
+-

-Names of two referees and the chairperson or village chief) 1 short-term fostering?neir addresses (one shall be your local LC 1 - - -
+Names of two referees and the chairperson or village chief) e short-term fostering? heir addresses (one shall be your local LC 1

-Age rangeApplicant's signature Sex of child you wish to foster
+Age range Applicant's signature Date Sex of child you wish to foster -

-Dute rule 9.
+rule 9.

 Republic of Uganda

 Form 2.

 Form of Undertaking.

 Foster Care Placements.

 The Children Act.

 I/We (names of foster parents)

 Who received (name of child)

-into my/our home on (date) from (name of district probation and social welfare office)
+into my/our home on (date)

-from (name of district probation and social welfare office)

 undertake that-

 1. I/We will care for (name of child)

 as though he/she were my/our own child.

-2. I/We will bring him/her up in accordance with the religion.
+2. I/We will bring him/her up in accordance with the

+religion.
 3. I/We will look after his/her health and allow him/her to be medically

 examined as required by the district probation and social welfare office.

 4. I/We will allow an officer of the district probation and social welfare

 office or representative of the Ministry to visit my/our home and to see

 the child at any time.

 5. I/We will inform the district probation and social welfare office

 immediately if the child is seriously ill, or is missing, or is involved in

-an accident, or is in any kind of trouble.6.
-I/We will inform the district probation and social welfare office
+an accident, or is in any kind of trouble.

+6. I/We will inform the district probation and social welfare office

 immediately if I/we plan to change residence and address.

 7. I/We understand that an officer of the district probation and social

 welfare office has the right to remove the child from my/our home in

 certain circumstances.

 Signed, foster father Signed, foster mother

 Address of foster parent

 Certificate.

 I,, (title)

 certify that I have explained the foregoing undertaking in the

 language to

 and

 foster parent(s).

 District Probation and Social Witness

 Welfare Officer

+Address of District Destation Add to the first

 Address of District Probation Address of witness

 and Social Welfare Office

 Date

-rules 6, 16
+rules 6, 16.

 Republic of Uganda

 Form 3.

 Prospective Foster Parent Record.

 Forster Care Placements.

 The Children Act.

 Name of prospective foster parent(s)

 Date of birth Age

-District of origin Religion
+District of origin I Religion

 Occupation

 Marital status of prospective foster parents(s)

 Date of marriage

 Is the relationship monogamous or polygamous?

 Home address

 LC1

 Village

 Parish

 Subcounty